 Have you suffered an injury or trauma to the knee that prevents you from playing your favorite sport?
 Depending on your symptoms, you may have a meniscus tear, in which case, you’ll need to see a sports physician.
-Schedule a consultation with the orthopedic and sports medicine experts at Star Orthopedics and Sports Medicine in Frisco, Texas.
-Dr. Andrew Dold, MD and Dr. Paul Ghattas, DO use a cutting-edge, minimally invasive approach and offer an excellent rehabilitation program to help you get back on your feet again.
+Schedule a consultation with the orthopedic and sports medicine experts at Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas.
+Andrew Dold, MD, and Paul Ghattas, DO, use a cutting-edge, minimally invasive approach and offer an excellent rehabilitation program to help you get back on your feet again.
 To learn more about treatment options for meniscus injuries, call or go online to book an appointment today.

 A meniscus is a C-shaped soft disc in the knee that acts as a cushion between your thigh (femur) and shin bone (tibia).
 There are two menisci in each knee that work as shock absorbers to minimize stress and strain on the knee cartilage.
 They also serve to improve the stability of the knee.

 A torn meniscus is one of the most common orthopedic knee injuries.
 Meniscus tears happen during sports or because of age-related wear and tear.
 The signs and symptoms include:

 At the initial appointment, your doctor at Star Orthopedics and Sports Medicine will complete a physical examination and orders imaging tests to understand the site and extent of the injury better.
 The recommended treatment depends upon your age, activity level, and type and location of the tear.

 If your tear is small and located at the outer edge of the meniscus, your doctor prescribes the RICE regimen.
 It involves resting your knee, using ice and compression to prevent swelling and blood loss, and elevating the knee.
 The doctor also prescribes some pain and anti-inflammatory medication.
 Many times, the pain and stiffness disappear, and you may not need surgery at all.